skip to content

 Terminal window

-pip install dotenv llama-index llama-index-llms-azure-openai llama-index-embeddings-azure-openai
+pip install python-dotenv llama-index llama-index-llms-azure-openai llama-index-embeddings-azure-openai

 Note that AzureOpenAI is not included in the llama-index package and must be installed separately.